 Eloise M. Haupert, age 93, of Fairfield, passed away peacefully January 1, 2022.

-In the spring various memorials will be made in Eloise Haupert’s honor.
+Various memorials have been established in Eloise Haupert’s honor.
 Please mail cards and memorials to Sheri Haupert-Betz, 303 South 3rd Street, Fairfield, Iowa 52556.

 Eloise was born September 4, 1928, near Ollie, the daughter of Leslie “Pat” and Mae Sheppard Hollingsworth.
 She grew up on a farm near Pekin and graduated from Martinsburg High School in 1945 where she was active in drama, music, band, sports and was co-editor of the school newspaper as well as being a cheerleader.
 On October 29, 1947, she married Donald E. Haupert.
 They lived in Pekin for 5 years before moving to Fairfield in 1957 where they lived in town and later in the country.